 Would someone feel bad and take me into their home to feed me?
 Or, would they take me to the police station, where they would interrogate and possibly imprison me?
 The romantic vision in my head was starting to look more and more bleak.

-In the end, I settled for the view from deck nine, remaining dry and free, and contemplating whether or not to get a drink at the bar.
+In the end, I settled for the view from deck eight, remaining dry and free, and contemplating whether or not to get a drink at the bar.

 Sometimes, you can have a pretty cool adventure without going anywhere.